Some Nano boards have an exposed solder jumper that can be cut to enable powering the board directly with 3.3 V external power source.

 - Nano RP2040 Connect

-- The power you supply in this configuration must be pre-regulated.
+- The power you supply in this configuration must be pre-regulated to 3.3 V.

-- You can no longer use USB power the board or upload sketches.
+- You can no longer use a USB connection to upload sketches.

 -